jmvilaverde/GettingAndCleaningDataCourseProject/README.md

 > * ext             (no default values)

 > Obtains data from files X_????.txt, y_????.txt and subject_????.txt, sets the column names,
-> filter columns that only contains "mean" and "std", merges activity Id with his activity name,
+> filter columns that only contains "mean" or "std", merges activity Id with his activity name,
 > merges together the three datasets = X + y + subject and return the complete data sets

 ***